FACULTY

 Professor

-Research Focus: Accepting Students Cell Biology Development Motor and Cognitive Disorders
+Research Focus: Accepting Students Cell Biology Development Developmental Neuroscience Mouse Models Psychiatric Disorders & Functional Imaging Synaptic Signaling and Plasticity

-My translational research program focuses on the developmental mechanisms underlying genetic and environmental risk for schizophrenia with the aim of identifying novel biological pathways for treatment development.
+My translational research program focuses on identifying the developmental and neurobiological mechanisms underlying genetic and environmental risk for schizophrenia and other neurodevelopmental disorders with the aim of improving patient outcomes.
+Our research combines human clinical genetics, human tissue and animal models and state of the art genomics, transcriptomics, cell biology and behavioral approaches.

 James Nichols PhD